 The big day is Monday (June 2nd)!
-For the first time in the world, you can build your own cheerleading music by dragging and dropping 8ct-laptop-2songs, sound effects and voice overs directly onto an 8-count sheet, and press play!
+For the first time in the world, you can build your own cheerleading music by dragging and dropping songs, sound effects and voice overs directly onto an 8-count sheet, and press play!

 It’s the only 8-count sheet with a play button!